EminemRain/Kaggle-Taxis/README.md

 will travel in given the time of day and a script to test the accuracy.
 * The `Graphing` directory contains scripts that were used to generate graphs about the training data during the exploratory analysis stage.
+* The sklearn package is required to run this code.
+This can be installed with "pip install sklearn-pandas"